-Have you thought about cenote Mexico scuba diving while you are in Cancun or in the Riviera Maya?
-The stunning Kukulcan Cenote is a 33 feet (10 meters) deep blue cavern that is part of the Chac Mool caving system in the Yucatan, Mexico.
-It is set in a jungle scenery with fresh and salt water, lots of fossils, and even a few stalactites.
-The main attraction, though is the unbelievable beams of light piercing the water and creating somewhat of a laser show.
-I loved taking the underwater photographs.
-This caving system is also known as cenote Cancun or Cenote Riviera Maya because of its proximity to both.
+Have you ever thought about diving Cancun cenotes while in the Riviera Maya?
+The stunning Kukulkan Cenote is a 33 feet (10 meters) deep blue cavern that is part of the Chac Mool caving system in Yucatan, Mexico.
+It is set in a jungle scenery with fresh and saltwater, lots of fossils, and even a few stalactites.

-✦ There Are Thousands of Cenotes in Mexico
+✦ There Are Thousands of Cancun Cenotes in Mexico

-There are literally thousands (6000) cenotes found in the Yucatan of Mexico.
-Even I was shocked to realize there are that many cenotes in Mexico.
+There are literally thousands (6000) Cancun or Riviera Maya cenotes found in the Yucatan of Mexico.
+Even I was shocked to realize there are that many cenotes in the area.
 Many are more like swimming holes where families go swimming, snorkeling, and just to relax.
-Others have extensive diving areas.
+Other caves have extensive areas for scuba diving in these underground caverns.
 Each one, though, is unique with different shapes, depths, and types of water in each one.

 ✦ How to Find a Cenote in Mexico

-You can reach the cenote Cancun on a well-worn, dirt road, that lately has become a very popular destination for first-time cave diver experience.
-First-time divers will have an abundance of sunlight in the cave and the passages are wide enough to get tanks thru with no problem.
-Many Cancun diving and diving Playa shops bring divers out to all the time, so choose your dive shop carefully.
-They will most likely have you meet at their shop in Cancun or you will be picked up from your hotel, depending on where you are staying.
+You can reach the Cancun cenotes on a well-worn, dirt road, that lately has become a very popular destination for first-time cave diver experience.
+First-time divers will have an abundance of sunlight in the cave and the passages are wide enough to get tanks through with no problem.
+Many Cancun diving and diving Playa shops bring divers out here all the time, so choose your dive shop carefully.
+They will most likely have you meet them at their shop in Cancun or you will be picked up from your hotel, depending on where you are staying.

-✦ Diving the Cenote Cancun Cave Known As Kukulcan
+✦ Diving the Cenote Cancun Cave Known As Kukulkan

-Cenote Kukulcan is an underwater cavern system in the Yucatan area of Mexico, also known as Riviera Maya.
-Cenote Cancun’s entrance is only a couple of hundred feet away from the Cenote Chac-Mool, which is 100 meters South of Puerto Aventuras.
+Cenote Kukulkan is an underwater cavern system in the Yucatan area of Mexico, also known as the Riviera Maya Cenote.
+Cenote Cancun’s entrance is only a couple of hundred feet away from the Cenote Chac-Mool, which is 100 meters south of Puerto Aventuras.

-✦ What to Expect When Diving in a Cenote in Mexico:
+✦ What to Expect When Diving Cenotes in Mexico:

-At approximately 10 meters (almost 33 feet), you will be entering the Halocline zone, which I call the “oil and vinegar” zone.
-The halocline is the interface of fresh water and the salt water when these waters mix they produce zero visibility.
-If you shine your light at the point were the salt and fresh water meet, you can marvel at the reflections projected onto the walls of the cavern.
+At approximately 10 meters (almost 33 feet), you will be entering the halocline zone, which I call the “oil and vinegar” zone.
+The halocline is the interface of freshwater and saltwater when these waters mix they produce zero visibility.
+If you shine your light at the point where the salt and fresh water meet, you can marvel at the reflections projected onto the walls of the cavern.